DSpace/RestContract/workflowsteps.md

 A workflow step represents a single step in the reviewing process, e.g. the accept/reject step.

-All endpoints mentioned here require authentication
+All endpoints mentioned here require authentication, but no specific permissions

 ## Main Endpoint
 **/api/config/workflowsteps**

 Provide access to the configured workflow steps.
-It returns the list of existent workflow-steps.
+It returns the list of configured workflow-steps.

 ## Single Workflow Step Definition
 **/api/config/workflowsteps/<:step-name>**